-art approaches in Table XIII with our work for these statistics.
+Table XIII shows the performance and comparison of our approach with the state-of-the-art approaches for generating match level statistics with and without data augmentation.
+Additionally, there is no other work that can directly provide the tactical statistics for the number of passes and steals from a video, hence, we cannot compare the state-of-the-art approaches in Table XIII with our work for these statistics.
 The accuracy of the ball possession is calculated by identifying the correct player controlling the ball in all of the frames in the videos.
 Based on this we can observe from Table XIII that using our approach for classification outperforms all other approaches for computing the match level ball possession accuracy.
-Additionally, it is observed that using Mask R-CNN [14] as the detector slightly improves the accuracy for ball possession compared to using YOLOv2 [11].
+Additionally, it is observed that using Mask R-CNN [39] as the detector slightly improves the accuracy for ball possession compared to using YOLOv2 [11].

-Effect of Data Augmentation: From, the data distribution shown in Table III, we can observe that the class "Player without the ball" has 3x more training data than the class "Player with the ball".
+• Effect of Data Augmentation: From, the data distribution shown in Table III, we can observe that the class "Player without the ball" has 3x more training data than the class "Player with the ball".
 In order to observe the effect of data augmentation for generating the tactical statistics, we generated and augmented 20,000 synthetic images for the class "Player with the ball" to our dataset using our Triplet CNN-DCGAN approach explained in Section III D.1.
 Next, we trained all the classifier approaches in Table XIII using the augmented dataset and compared their results without any data augmentation.
 Based on this we can observe that performing data augmentation helped improve the performance of all approaches in Table XIII.
-We were able to improve the performance for our approach by 2.59% and 4.43% using YOLOv2 [11] and Mask R-CNN [14], respectively.
+We were able to improve the performance for our approach by 2.59% and 4.43% using YOLOv2 [11] and Mask R-CNN [39], respectively.